MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-high-cpu-usage-issues.md

 ### Higher CPU with spinlock contention on XVB_list for a high end machine

-If your SQL Server instance experiences higher CPU with spinlock contention on `XVB_list` for a high config (CPU and Memory) machine, enable the trace flag TF8102 on startup, in addition to [TF8101](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8101).
+If your SQL Server instance experiences high CPU scenario caused by spinlock contention on the `XVB_list` spinlock for a high config machine (high-end systems with a large number of newer generation processors (CPUs)), enable the trace flag [TF8102](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8102) together with [TF8101](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8101).

 ## Step 9: Configure your virtual machine